Featured Artist: Joanne Shellan

-The Schack Shop is thrilled to feature the work of artist Kelly Sooter through December 2013.
+The Schack Shop is excited to feature the acrylic paintings by Joanne Shellan through December 2014.

 I want to tell you a story that holds your interest and keeps your attention inside the four walls of that story for as long as possible.
 I want to give you enough of that story to piqué your interest but not over-burden you with details.
 My tools are the four edges of my canvas, my paints and brushes, my photographs, my emotions, and all the skills of my trade.
 If I can pull you into my story, then mission accomplished.

 The art of painting is endlessly interesting to me.
 As I build up years as an artist, I have more tools in my toolbox to help me realize my ideas on canvas.
 Where I used use my photographs as reference material, I now insert them into the layers of paint like pages of a book.
 I love working my paint to get unusual effects.
 I sand it, spatter it, pour it and rub it as I try to create unusual and abstract backgrounds.
 I like to paint an impressionistic scene or figure that emerges from those abstract backgrounds.